 Early in the semester that a graduate student intends to graduate, he or she should contact the Director or Assistant Director of Graduate Studies to receive guidance on wrapping up.
-The student should also access that semester's graduation checklist, available at here.
+The student should also access that semester's graduation checklist.